elegant-scipy/elegant-scipy/markdown/ch3.markdown

 *This chapter was written in collaboration with SW's father, PW van der Walt.*

 This chapter will depart slightly from the format of the rest of the book.
-In particular, you may find the *code* in the chapter quite ordinary.
+In particular, you may find the *code* in the chapter quite modest.
 Instead, we want to illustrate an elegant *algorithm*, the Fast Fourier Transform (FFT), that is endlessly useful, implemented in SciPy, and works, of course, on NumPy arrays.

 The Fourier Transform (FT) is a mathematical technique to convert temporal or spatial data into *frequency domain* data.